Easter Rising: Arrests and executions

-In the immediate aftermath, the Rising was commonly described as the "Sinn Féin Rebellion", reflecting a popular belief that Sinn Féin, a separatist organisation that was neither militant nor republican, was behind it.
-Thus General Maxwell signalled his intention "to arrest all dangerous Sinn Feiners", including "those who have taken an active part in the movement although not in the present rebellion".
+In the immediate aftermath, the Rising was commonly described as the "Sinn Féin Rebellion" (radical nationalists were referred to at the time as "Sinn Féiners", and the post-split Irish Volunteers were called "Sinn Féin Volunteers").
+General Maxwell signalled his intention "to arrest all dangerous Sinn Feiners", including "those who have taken an active part in the movement although not in the present rebellion".

 A total of 3,430 men and 79 women were arrested, including 425 people for looting – roughly, 1,500 of these arrests accounted for the rebels.
 Detainees were overwhelmingly young, Catholic and religious.
 (Note: Roughly 70% of the GPO garrison was under the age of 30, with 29% of that total being under the age of 20.)
 1,424 men and 73 women were released after a few weeks of imprisonment; those interned without trial in England and Wales (see below) were released on Christmas Eve, 1916; the remaining majority of convicts were held until June 1917.